freeCodeCamp/chapter/README.md

 ## API Specification

 We use [Open API 3.0](https://www.openapis.org/about) to define the API structure of the application.

-You can see the full documentation by navigating to http://localhost:8000/api/v1/docs
+You can see our full API documentation by navigating to http://localhost:8000/api/v1/docs.

 ## Schema
 <details>